 Prepare for Your Future with a Degree from Our College of Arts & Sciences

-Our College of Arts & Sciences offers a wide variety of degree options that give you the opportunity to personalize your degree and pursue your passions.
+Our College of Arts & Sciences offers a wide variety of degree options that allow you to personalize your degree and pursue your passions.
 With our College of Arts & Sciences, you can earn a degree in English, family and consumer sciences, history, mathematics, modern languages, philosophy, and more.
 Or, you can pursue a degree in interdisciplinary studies and combine the two or three areas of interest that best align with your career goals.

 When you earn a degree from Liberty’s College of Arts & Sciences, you can be confident that you will learn from experienced professors who are strong in their faith and will support and mentor you throughout your time here.
 Our academic departments offer a biblically integrated education that not only prepares you for your career but a life that matters, as well.